Tim Draper: Bitcoin

 On April 21, 2018, Draper predicted during an Intelligence Squared debate that "In five years you are going to try to go buy coffee with fiat currency and they are going to laugh at you because you're not using crypto."

 In December 2019, he predicted that bitcoin would reach US$250,000 by the end of 2022.

 Cruise Automation and Twitch

 After funding Twitch, which was sold to Amazon for $1 billion, Kyle Vogt, a founder of Twitch, took Draper for a ride in the Cruise Automation self-driving car.
 After nearly crashing, Draper funded Cruise.
 Cruise went on to be sold to General Motors for $1 billion as well.

 Theranos

 Draper was one of the first investors in the blood testing startup Theranos, whose founder Elizabeth Holmes was later charged by the SEC with committing massive fraud.
 In 2018, after the SEC had already charged Holmes, Draper continued to defend her, saying that she had been "bullied into submission".

-Recent investments
+Other investments

-Draper's recent investments include Robinhood (company), Coinbase, eShares, Tezos, DefiMoneyMarket, and OpenGov.
-Draper's recent investments are centered around companies who use artificial intelligence, bitcoin, blockchain, smart contracts, and computational genomics to apply to industries like finance, health care, and government.
+Draper's other investments include Robinhood, Coinbase, eShares, Tezos, DefiMoneyMarket, Zagace and OpenGov.
+His investments are centered around companies who use artificial intelligence, bitcoin, blockchain, smart contracts, and computational genomics to apply to industries like finance, health care, and government.